Ranking the 42 Best Cities in Canada to Raise a Family

-For day-to-day parenting, it's the little things that count.
-We ranked all 42 cities in each of the following 11 categories to judge their family appeal.
+What makes one Canadian city better than another when it comes to raising a family?
+Often times, it’s the little things that count.
+We ranked 42 Canadian cities in each of the following 11 categories to judge their family appeal.

 Transit: With kids in tow, parents need to get around with minimum hassle.